Loreto College, Manchester

 Loreto College is a Roman Catholic sixth form college in Hulme, Manchester, England, based on the educational philosophy of Mary Ward, a 16th-century nun, who founded the Institute of the Blessed Virgin Mary, the congregation of religious sisters who started the college in 1851.

+History

+The school was a RC female direct grant grammar school, known as Loreto Convent High School.